JannineMeier/BAA_documentation/BAA_LASTNAME_FIRSTNAME.typ

 #show: template.with(
   title: "This is a title of a thesis",
   subtitle: "This is a subtitle of a thesis",
-  // You MUST keep a trailing comma here, even if there is only one author
+  // You MUST keep a trailing Scomma here, even if there is only one author
   authors: (
     (
       name: "Lastname Firstname",